oneconvergence/dkube-examples/image_cloudevents/README-ui.md

 The DKube Code repo is required for the initial setup scripts to execute.

-If this was already done, skip this section and move on to `Section 2`.
+> **Note** If this was already done, skip this section and move on to `Section 2`.
 Otherwise, follow the instructions in this section.

 - Select `Code` menu on the left, then `+ Code`, and fill in the following fields:
   - **Name:** `monitoring-examples`  **(Or choose your own name as `<your-code-repo>`)**